-Most of us are taught to think that if we are smart, careful, and follow certain rules, we can stop something like sexual violence from happening to us.
-We want you to understand the facts about sexual violence so you can begin to believe that you did not cause yourself to be attacked.
+Most of us are taught to think that if we are smart, careful, and follow specific rules, we can stop something like sexual violence from happening to us.
+Sometimes, that has the effect of self-blame for victimization because we "didn't do enough"or "didn't" do the right thing."
+But as you'll find out, understanding sexual violence better, we want you to understand the facts about sexual violence so you can begin to believe that you did not cause yourself to be assaulted.
 Rape can happen to anyone.

 Myth: It could never happen to me.

-Reality: Anybody can be raped, regardless of age, gender, class, race, occupation, religion, sexual orientation or physical appearance.
-In Utah, one in eight women will be raped and one in three will be sexually assaulted.
+Reality: Anybody can be raped, regardless of age, gender, gender identity, class, race, occupation, religion, sexual orientation or physical appearance.
+In Utah, one in eight women will be raped, and one in three will be sexually assaulted.

 Myth: I can spot a rapist.